wrightmat/dnd-eberron/creatures/Allosaurus.md

 languages: --
 cr: 2
 traits:
-  - name: Pounce
+  - name: Pounce.
-  - desc: "If the allosaurus moves at least 30 feet straight toward a creature and then hits it with a claw attack on the same turn, that target must succeed on a DC 13 Strength saving throw or be knocked prone.
+    desc: "If the allosaurus moves at least 30 feet straight toward a creature and then hits it with a claw attack on the same turn, that target must succeed on a DC 13 Strength saving throw or be knocked prone.
 If the target is prone, the allosaurus can make one bite attack against it as a bonus action."
 actions:
   - name: Bite
     desc: "Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
 Hit: 15 (2d10 + 4) piercing damage."